Search Knowledge Base by Keyword

 Edit Custom Status

-From the Report Builder, you can edit custom status column settings (Assets only).
+From the Report Builder, you can edit custom status column settings (Data Types only).
 To edit custom status column settings:

 1. From the menu, select Edit Status to bring up the Edit Custom Status dialog